CLI Reference

 claustre export <project> [-o path] add-task — Creates a new task for a project.
 Mode can be

-supervised (default, one task at a time with user interaction)
+supervised (default, one task at a time with user interaction),

-or autonomous (auto-chains the next task from the queue when
+autonomous (auto-chains the next task from the queue when

 list-tasks — Lists all tasks for a project with status